Last updated: 15 July 2026

 5. Qiri is decision support, not a substitute for professional advice

 Qiri is designed to assist pharmacists in their professional practice and to provide patients with general health information.
+Any information provided to a patient through Qiri that is not provided to the patient, or authorised, by their pharmacist is general health information only and does not take into account the patient's personal health profile.
 AI-generated outputs are not a substitute for a personal clinical assessment by a qualified health professional.
 Pharmacists using Qiri retain full professional responsibility for any decision they make based on Qiri outputs.
 Patients should consult their pharmacist, doctor, or other qualified health professional before acting on any information provided through Qiri.

 7. Security and retention